Synthetixio/SIPs/SIPS/sip-keeper-system.md

 A `Liquidation Fee` is paid to keepers, from the trader's maintenance margin, as a strong incentive to liquidate positions that have been liquidated.
 Synthetix futures positions that have gone below their liquidation price / maintenance margin would require keepers to liquidate them in a timely manner.

+The keeper system wouldn't be required to pay a reward to cover the cost of liquidating futures position.

 ### Rollup Reward Claiming

 The SNX / token rewards keepers get for executing each keeper function will be recorded in the `Rewards Keeper contract` and a balance rolledup against their address for withdrawal.